-Prerequisite(s): 6 sem. hrs. of history, or instructor's consent.
+RELS 375 The Christian Apologetics of C.S.
+Lewis (3 sem. hrs.)
+This course provides a detailed study of the theological and apologetic writings of C.S.
+Lewis.
+The instructor presents the Christian world view of Lewis, as well as limitations and problems that may be inherent in his theological vision.
+The relevance of Lewis' writings to the task of ecumenical theological dialogue is a recurrent theme.
+NB: Course taught at Catholic Pacific College, an approved TWU learning centre.
+Prerequisite(s): RELS 105 or 110 or equivalent with instructor's consent.
 (3-0) RELS 380 Cross-Cultural/Missions Practicum (2 or 3 sem. hrs.)
 A supervised short-term missions/cross-cultural internship/practicum.
 NB: Open only to Inter-Cultural Religious Studies majors or minors.
 RELS 381 Contemporary Christianity (3 sem. hrs.)
 Students are invited to investigate some of the most significant theologians and theologies of the nineteenth, twentieth, and twenty-first centuries with a view toward how they influence Christianity today.
 The approach is both inter-confessional and international in scope and seeks to allow students to grapple with important theological issues in local, national, and global contexts.
-Prerequisite(s): Two of RELS 111, 112, or 160.
+Prerequisite(s): Third-year standing.
 (3-0) RELS 382 The Catholic Church: Theology and Practice (3 sem. hrs.)
 This course focuses on the theological, liturgical, and spiritual traditions that undergird the Catholic Church and which continue to form her self-understanding.
 Historically, this course explains and evaluates the development of the Catholic doctrine of the Church in terms of its roots in Scripture and Tradition, and with a particular emphasis on the Pauline understanding of the Church as the Body of Christ, and selected readings from the Church Fathers, as well as developments in Catholic understanding of the Church in different historical periods and social contexts.
 It also examines the Church in terms of her ongoing mission to the contemporary world implied by Catholic doctrine.
 Spiritually, this course exams the distinctive teaching of the Second Vatican Council's "universal call to holiness" which ultimately serves to integrate doctrine and life in each member of the Church.
 Analysis of these themes is undertaken in dialogue with the perspectives of other Christian traditions, and in the light of the constructive critique they can offer.
 NB: Course taught at Catholic Pacific College, an approved TWU learning centre.
-Prerequisite(s): RELS 160.
+Prerequisite(s): RELS 105 or 110.